 The residence nil-rate band (RNRB) is an additional amount of NRB available for deaths since 6 April 2017, it can provide extra protection from IHT for families looking to pass the family home to future generations.
 This NRB applies if you want to pass your main residence to a direct descendant such as a child or grandchild (including step, adopted or foster children).
-It's important to note that as only direct descendants can benefit.
+It's important to note that only direct descendants can benefit.

-The allowance has been introduced in stages over four years, with the final figure of £175,000 per person being reached in tax year 2020/21.
+The allowance has been introduced in stages over four years, with the final figure of £175,000 per person being reached in tax year 2020-21.
+This has also been frozen until April 2028.

 From that point on, this means that each parent will be able to leave £500,000 in assets that include a 'family home' component of at least £175,000.
-As the allowance can be passed from one partner to another on death, when the first partner dies their allowance can be transferred to the surviving partner, meaning that they will then have an allowance of £1 million.
+As the allowance can be passed from one partner to another on death, when the first partner dies their allowance can be transferred to the surviving partner, meaning that they will then have an allowance of £1m.